 Did you start travelling with your grandfather?

-Yes, I started going out with him when I was about 8 years old on a couple of trips every year, especially in the Highlands.
-My job at the time was to help with luggage and keep the bus clean and help with luggage.
-These trips gave me a taste for exploring and a love of the nature around me.
+I started going out with him when I was about 8 years old on a couple of trips every year, especially in the Highlands.
+My job at the time was to help with luggage and keep the bus clean.
+These trips taught me so much about my home country, gave me a taste for exploring and love of Iceland’s extreme nature around me.
 I have seen every corner of Iceland that is worth seeing!

 What kind of trips do you operate?

-I’ve two Mercedes Benz Sprinters which have been converted into ‘super trucks’ with 42” tyres and raised suspension.
+I have two Mercedes Benz Sprinters which have been converted into ‘super trucks’ with 42” tyres and raised suspension.
 They are super-comfortable, luxury minibuses which can carry up to 17 people off the beaten track amongst unbelievable scenery, to places often inaccessible to normal vehicles.
 I have yet to be beaten by a steep incline!
 Most of the time I can go anywhere I want if the conditions are good; these vehicles can ford rivers and streams, negotiate rough terrain and climb in the snow.

 What is your favourite area of Iceland?

 The Highlands are my favourite area of Iceland.
 They cover a lot of the country and are home to some of Iceland’s most beautiful natural beauty.
-One particularly special place is the incredible Askja area in the northern Highlands… I love to get away from all the crowds and with the peace and quiet, you can really feel the power of the Earth there.
+One particularly special place is the incredible Askja area in the northern Highlands… I love to get away from all the crowds and with the peace and quiet, you can really feel the power of the Earth.

-What do you need to get the most out of a 4WD trip?
+What do you need to get the most out of Absolute Iceland?